Education, Experience & Training:

 Successful experience demonstrating tact, courtesy, positive attitude and maintaining cooperative relationships with those contacted during the course of work.

-To assist a certificated teacher(s) and school based therapist in the instruction and supervision of special education students by assisting with instructional support and child care activities and prescribed specialized one-to-one and/or small group services.
+To support the instruction and supervision of students with special education identified needs by assisting with instructional behavioral support and goal-driven, specialized, one-to-one and/or small group services for a short term while a plan is being developed and in the initial phases of implementation and data collection.
 Employees in this classification receive direct to general supervision from a certificated teacher(s).
-Where appropriate, employees in this classification will receive training and indirect supervision by District Behaviorist or District BCBA and become familiar with behavior management procedures and data collection.
-This job class provides responsible support and follow-through activities as specified in the student’s Individual Educational Plan (I.E.P.).
-The work location for this position may take place at multiple school sites during the course of the year.
+Employees in this classification will receive training, indirect supervision and evaluation by district Supervisor of Behavioral Support Services.
+Behavior management procedures and data collection are essential functions of this role.
+This job class provides responsible support and follow-through activities as specified in the student’s Individual Educational Plan (I.E.P.); the primary role is to support the identification, initiation, development and training to implement a positive behavioral support plan for students in the context of the classroom.
+The work location for this position may take place at multiple school sites during the course of the day and school year.

 Specific Duties Include:

-Assist the teacher with the development and presentation of learning materials and instructional exercises;
+Assist the teacher with the development of an instructional environment that will be conducive to learning for student;

-Support students individually or in small groups to reinforce and follow up learning activity;
+Support students individually or in small groups to reinforce and follow up learning activity as it relates to the student’s participation;

 Assist in the management and shaping of student behavior through the use of positive reinforcement strategies;